 If you navigate to the "Registration/Planning" page on our website, you can access our Trip Availability Chart.
 Reservations are available on a first come first served basis starting in January the year prior.
 See our website for details.
-Alternatively, you can contact Northern Tier by phone (218.365.4811) and our Registrar will provide you the information you need.
+Alternatively, you can contact Northern Tier by phone (218.365.4811) and our Registrar will provide you with the information you need.

-If anyone in your trip has dietary restrictions or needs, please communicate this information by submitting a request using the following form https://www.ntier.org/food/ to us at least 45 days in advance of your trip.
+If anyone in your trip has dietary restrictions or needs, please communicate this information by submitting a request using the roster system in your reservation.
 Northern Tier accommodates a wide variety of dietary issues if given advance notice.
+There is a \$75 fee for special diet foods and not all special diets can be accommodated.
+Our food service team will reach out and talk with you about the options.